aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/01-dao-creation-process.md

+---
+title: DAO Creation
+---

-# The DAO Creation Process
+# DAO Creation

 Creating a DAO with custom set of plugins on the frontend is simple.
 After picking an available subdomain name on the `dao.eth` domain, we select the plugins to be installed and configure them.
 The plugin contracts then get deployed and prepared in